HyunCafe/odin-todoapp/projectapproach.md

 //Next Step is create the dispaly look for the appendages

-// Feat: Add counter on each column representing total tasks

 // add counter for sidenavbar on tag counts
 // Have the offcanvas grab the information from the selected Cards and also transfer the new values in